Why Air Cadets?

 For more information on your child’s safety you can read the Child Protection Guide.
 Please click the links below for more information:

 Alternatively, Greater Manchester Wing and all layers of the Air Training Corps have their own Child Protection (safeguarding) officers.

 The contact for the National Child Protection Officer is:

 Telephone: 01400 267088

-Our volunteers are the inspirational connection between the RAFAC and our cadets.
-We train and prepare our staff (many of whom have been air cadets themselves or have a Service background) to deal with the needs of young people and encourage their skills in all endeavours they undertake.
+Our volunteers are the inspirational connection between the Air Training Corps and our cadets.
+We train and prepare our staff (many of whom have been Air Cadets themselves or have a Service background) to deal with the needs of young people and encourage their skills in all endeavours they undertake.
 Volunteer staff at all levels are strictly checked through the Disclosure and Barrment Service (DBS), and receive internal security checks, before they can take sole charge or responsible leadership of cadets.

 Volunteers are also fully trained and qualified in any activities that they are involved in, not least those taking part in adventurous pursuits who are also qualified first-aiders (First Aid is a mandatory part of cadets’ training).

 Rest assured – this is the way all squadrons operate – only with skilled, capable and responsible volunteers would we be able to maintain the high standards that our cadets experience and which helps push them to be higher achievers in everything they do with us – safely and confidently.